-Cayo District is home to a diverse group of people, from Creoles, Maya and Mennonites to Lebanese, Chinese and Indian immigrants.
-It is also home to the most impressive Maya caves ever discovered, as well as two of Belize’s biggest Maya temple sites.
-Located in the western part of the country, it abuts Guatemala and has an area of over 2,000 square miles and a population of about 90,000 people.
-Belize’s capital, Belmopan, is also in this district, as is the charming town of San Ignacio, which hosts one of, if not the largest, farmer’s market in the country.
-There are several reasons to visit the Cayo district, from its natural beauty, its artifact-rich historical sites and its diverse communities.
-Below is a list of the 17 best things to see and do during your visit.
+The Cayo District is home to a diverse group of people, from Creoles, Maya, and Mennonites to Lebanese, Chinese and Indian.
+It is also home to some of the most impressive Maya caves ever discovered, as well as two of Belize’s biggest Maya sites.
+Located in the western part of the country, it abuts Guatemala and has an area of over 2,000 square miles plus a population of about 91,000 people.
+Belize’s capital, Belmopan, is also in this district, as is the charming town of San Ignacio, which hosts one of if not the largest farmer’s markets in the country.
+There are plenty reasons to visit this Belize district, including its natural beauty, artifact-rich historical sites, and diverse communities.
+Here’s a list of 17 fun things to see and do in Cayo.

 Likely the largest farmer’s market in Belize, this is a must-do for foodies.
 In addition to fresh local and organic produce you will also find vendors cooking traditional foods on-site.
 Go in the morning to truly experience the cultural and culinary diversity of Belize.